-Prerequisite(s): HIT 100.
 This course provides the Health Information Technology student with an understanding of management, storage, filing, etc. of health records; paper or electronic.
-Upon completion of course, the student will be able to apply policies and procedures surrounding issues of access and disclosure of protected health information, privacy, security, confidentiality and retention and destruction of health records.
+Upon completion of course, the student will be able to apply policies and procedures surrounding issues of access and disclosure of protected health information, privacy, security, confidentiality, and retention and destruction of health records.
 Additionally, the student will be able to explain current trends and future challenges in health information exchange.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand